Wouldn’t it be wonderful if there was a single pure oil that could keep your skin moisturized, clean, glowing and acne-free?

 What is this oil could also grow your eye lashes and eyebrows?

-Along with many other facial skin benefits, Castor oil can do all of these.
+Along with many other facial skin benefits, Castor oil (applied on your face) can do all of these.

 I use it to cleanse and moisturize my skin, get rid of chapped lips, blemishes, redness, sunburns, pigmentation, you name it.